Don Felder: Eagles

 In early January 1974, Felder was called by the Eagles to add slide guitar to their song "Good Day in Hell" and some guitar solos to "Already Gone".
-Shortly afterwards, he was invited to join the band.
+Shortly afterward, he was invited to join the band.
 Concurrently, the band began distancing themselves from their initial country rock style and moving more in the direction of full-fledged rock music.
-On the band's fourth album, One of These Nights, Felder sang lead vocal on the song "Visions" (the only song of which he was lead vocalist), which he co-wrote with Don Henley, and arranged the title track's distinctive guitar solo and bass line.
+On the band's fourth album, One of These Nights, Felder sang lead vocal on the song "Visions" (the only song on which he was lead vocalist), which he co-wrote with Don Henley, and arranged the title track's distinctive guitar solo and bass line.

 After founding member Bernie Leadon departed in 1975 following the tour to support the album, Joe Walsh joined the band.
-Felder had previously jammed with Walsh while Leadon was still a member of the Eagles, and together as dual guitar leads, they would eventually become one of rock music's most memorable onstage partnerships.
-Felder also doubled on banjo, mandolin and pedal steel guitar on future tours, all of which were previously handled by Leadon.
+Felder had previously jammed with Walsh while Leadon was still a member of the Eagles, and together as dual guitar leads, they eventually became one of rock music's most memorable onstage partnerships.
+Felder also doubled on banjo, mandolin and pedal steel guitar on tours, all of which were previously handled by Leadon.

 The first album that the Eagles released after the lineup change was Hotel California, which became a major international bestseller.
 Felder submitted "16 or 17 tracks" that resulted in the songs "Victim of Love" and the album's title track, "Hotel California".
+For the title track, after the arrangement and instrumentation had been refined, several complete takes were recorded.
+The best parts were then spliced together, in all 33 edits on the two‑inch master, to create the final version.
+In contrast, "Victim of Love" was recorded in a live session in studio, apart from the lead vocal and the harmony on the choruses which were added later.
+Felder initially sang the lead vocals in the many early takes of "Victim of Love", but the band felt that his efforts were not up to the required standard, and Henley then took over as lead vocalist.
 After the release of Hotel California and the tour that followed, the Eagles found themselves under tremendous pressure to repeat this success and tensions were made worse by alcohol, cocaine and other drugs.
 Bassist Randy Meisner left the band after the tour due to exhaustion and he was replaced by former Poco bassist Timothy B. Schmit, who had also replaced him in that band.
 Nevertheless, the fighting did not end with the addition of the mild-mannered Schmit, but it rather intensified during the recording of The Long Run, which took 18 months to complete, and Felder and Glenn Frey were especially hostile to one another, despite respecting each other's musical abilities.